wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9 =
+New feature of support for custom fields for Products Dashboard of WooCommerce, compatibility with latest versions of WooCommerce & WPeC and important fixes.
+Recommended upgrade.

 = 3.8 =
 New feature of Advanced Search functionality for Products Dashboard of WPeC along with some performance improvements, compatibility with latest versions of WooCommerce & WPeC and important fixes.
 Recommended upgrade.